This page has an average rating of %r out of 5 stars based on a total of %t ratings

 Pocket money – from what age, how much and what for?

 When they receive their own first “income”, children practise how to manage money responsibly.
-Our six tips for parents regarding pocket money.
+Our tips for parents on pocket money in Switzerland.

-But how much pocket money should they receive?
-From what age and what for?
+But how much pocket money should you give?
+From what age should children in Switzerland receive pocket money, and what for?

-These thoughts and recommendations can help parents to find the right way to handle pocket money for their family:
+The following thoughts and recommendations can help parents find the right way to handle pocket money for their family:

 Age in yearsAmount